16 Top-Rated Attractions & Things to Do in Big Sur, CA

 More Related Articles on PlanetWare.com

 Monterrey to the North: The stunning coast doesn't stop at Big Sur, and immediately to the north cities like Carmel-by-the-Sea have even more postcard attraction and sightseeing opportunities.
 The neighboring city of Monterey attracts international tourists with world-famous attractions like the Monterey Bay Aquarium and Cannery Row.
-For a great guide on overnight visits to this luxurious and popular part of the coast, our Where to Stay in Monterey article can help find the right hotel for your type of travels.

 San Luis Obispo County to the South: To the south of Big Sur, the stunning San Luis Obispo County encourages a "SLO" pace of life.
 The chief city of the county, San Luis Obispo is filled with historic missions, street festivals, and plenty of sunshine.
 The neighboring city of Morro Bay presents stunning natural features next to the ocean, as does Pismo Beach to the south, where a great hometown charm is served up alongside locally sourced seafood specialities.